 4. Click Save once you have finished, then go to the Details tab.

 Note: You can also create multiple rubrics for questions that have multiple parts.
-When saving to DnA a 3 part question would create 3 separate questions in DnA (1A,1B,1C) and a question group (Question 1) for reporting.
+When added to an assessment that you publish to Illuminate, a three-part question would create three separate questions in your answer key and subsequent answer sheet (1A,1B,1C) and a question group (Question 1) for reporting.

 4. Insert a Page Break before or after the question if needed.